• Menu

 Is Glacier National Park open in the winter?

-Yes, but most services are unavailable and most roads are inaccessible to vehicles.
-The area around Lake McDonald is an incredible spot for cross-country skiing and snowshoeing.
+Yes, it’s open year-round.
+In the winter, most services are unavailable, and most roads are inaccessible to vehicles.
+However, the park is truly stunning in the winter, and offers abundant opportunities for adventures like cross-country skiing and snowshoeing.

 Are the glaciers in Glacier National Park shrinking?